singhgautam7/GCP-PDE-preparation---GRS/README.md

-# GCP PDE Exam Preparation Guide
+# Google Professional Data Engineering(PDE) Certification Exam Preparation Guide

 This guide is created for the preparation/revision for the Google Professional Data Engineering certification exam.